How To Train Your Rescue Dog

-Now that it’s all finally real, you might be wondering if training your rescue dog is any different than training any other new puppy or dog.
+Now that it’s all finally real, you might be wondering if training your rescue is any different than training any other new puppy or dog.

 “I believe it is important to let a rescue dog decompress after bringing them home,” Semel told The Dodo.

-The amount of time she needs to decompress may depend on how old she is, what her past was like, and how long she was at the shelter or in a foster home.
+The amount of time she needs to decompress may depend on how old she is, what her past was like and how long she was at the shelter or in a foster home.

-“Decompression will consist of little to no formal training, not too much handling (i.e., petting or picking up), and giving them plenty of space,” Semel said.
+“Decompression will consist of little to no formal training, not too much handling (i.e., petting or picking up) and giving them plenty of space,” Semel said.

 This allows your rescue to just chill and take in her brand-new surroundings.
 According to Semel, not asking too much of her will help build trust — and once she’s had enough time to settle in and get accustomed to her new life, you can then begin training!

-While you might want to give her some extra snuggles — and there will be plenty of time for that — it’s in your best interest to make sure your dog understands boundaries from the very beginning.
-If you start off with bad habits — whether it’s letting her jump on the bed just this one time even if you won’t allow it in the future, or not correcting her peeing on the carpet “just this once” — it’ll be way harder for you to change those bad habits down the line if you allow them from the start.
+While you might want to give her some extra snuggles (and there will be plenty of time for that!), it’s in your best interest to make sure your dog understands boundaries from the very beginning.
+If you start off with bad habits — whether it’s letting her jump on the bed just this one time even if you won’t allow it in the future, or not correcting her peeing on the carpet “just this once” — it’ll be way harder to change her behavior down the line.

 Dogs love routine, so make sure you create one for her!
 Setting her expectations for playing, walks, feeding and training will help set her up for success.